sascommunities/sas-hackathon-boot-camp-2026/use-case-public-sector/3-explore/README.md

 Create a **scatter plot** of `dept_avg_staff_count` (x) vs. `dept_avg_response_time` (y).
 Create a second scatter plot of `dept_avg_overtime` (x) vs. `dept_avg_resolution_rate` (y).
 The ABT keeps both the raw `department` column and the engineered `dept_avg_*` aggregates — use the aggregates for capacity-vs-response correlation analysis and the raw column when you want a per-department breakdown.

 > **What to look for:** Negative correlation between staff count and response time (more staff = faster response).
-Departments with high overtime and low resolution rates are the bottlenecks.
+Overtime and resolution rate do not show a strong relationship in this dataset — flag this as an open question rather than a confirmed bottleneck pattern.

 ### Hypothesis 3: District Equity